top of page

 Protecting yourself starts with vigilance.
 Be wary if you encounter:

-Vague Client Information: The "client" has no professional website, social media presence (like LinkedIn), or verifiable history.
-Communication might be solely through generic email addresses or messaging apps.
+• Vague Client Information: The "client" lacks a professional website, social media presence, or verifiable history.
+Communication may be limited to generic email addresses or messaging apps.

-Focus on Quantity Over Quality (of Direction): They want a clean, raw recording of a long script but provide little to no actual direction regarding performance, tone, or usage.
-The only goal seems to be getting the audio recorded.
+• Focus on Quantity Over Quality (of Direction): They want a clean, raw recording of a long script but provide little direction regarding performance, tone, or usage.
+The only goal is to get the audio recorded.

-Refusal to Sign Contracts or Detail Usage: A legitimate client will have a contract detailing exactly how and where your voice will be used, for how long, and the compensation.
+• Refusal to Sign Contracts or Detail Usage: A legitimate client will have a contract that details how and where your voice will be used and for how long.
 Scammers avoid this.

-Odd Payment Methods: Requests for payment via unusual platforms, gift cards, or overpayment scams (sending too much and asking for some back) are huge red flags.
+• Odd Payment Methods: Requests for payment via unusual platforms, gift cards, or overpayment scams are big red flags.

-Refusal of Video Calls: A legitimate client looking to collaborate often won't mind a quick video call to discuss the project.
-Scammers prefer to hide.
+• Refusal of Video Calls: A legitimate client is often willing to have a quick video call to discuss the project.
+Scammers prefer to stay hidden.

 Protecting Your Voice: Taking Action

-Vet Your Clients: Do your homework.
+• Vet Your Clients: Do your homework.
 Google them.
-Check their website, LinkedIn profile, and any reviews.
+Check their website, LinkedIn profile, and reviews.
 If they claim to be from a known company, verify independently.

-Show them the NAVA AI Rider: see how they react.
-It will tell you everything you need to know!
+• NAVA AI Rider Observe their reaction.
+It will reveal everything you need to know!

-Use Reputable Platforms (Wisely): While some online casting platforms offer some protection, scammers can still operate there.
-Apply the same vetting principles.
+• Use Reputable Platforms (Wisely): While some online casting platforms offer some protection, scammers can still operate there.
+Apply similar vetting principles.

-Consider Watermarking (Subtly): While difficult for preventing AI training entirely, subtle audio watermarks might offer some traceability, though this is complex.
+• Consider Watermarking (Subtly): While difficult to prevent AI training entirely, subtle audio watermarks might offer traceability; however, this is complex.
 Focus more on prevention through vetting and contracts.

 The Bottom Line

-AI voice technology isn't going away, and it has incredible potential for good.
-But like any powerful tool, it can be misused.
+AI voice technology isn't going away.
+It has incredible potential for good.
+However, like any powerful tool, it can be misused.
 As voice actors, we must adapt and become fiercely protective of our most valuable asset.
 Be informed, be cautious, and don't let anyone steal your voice.

 Stay safe out there, and keep using your amazing voices for legitimate, respectful projects!